Why No Decision Is the Most Expensive Outcome in B2B

 Let me try to make this calculable.

-If 50% of your “no decision” pipeline - let’s call it $40M - is attributable to confidence erosion from information inconsistency (and I believe this is conservative), what would happen if you could recover even 15% of that through consistent Commercial Truth?
+is attributable to confidence erosion from information inconsistency (which I believe is conservative), what would happen if you could recover even 15% of that?

 $40M × 15% = $6M in recoverable pipeline.